"CUA STUDIES in EARLY CHRISTIANITY"

 Rev. Sidney H. Griffith (Professor of Semitic and Egyptian Languages and Literatures)

-Katherine L. Jansen (Department of History)
+Katherine L. Jansen (Professor of History)

 William E. Klingshirn (Professor of Greek and Latin, Associate Director of the Center)

 Trevor Lipscombe (Director, CUA Press)

 Timothy Noone (Professor of Philosophy)

 Philip Rousseau (Andrew W. Mellon Distinguished Professor, Director of the Center)